TadghW/psychic-winner/readme.md

 _**Step 1 - Create virtual environment:**_

-Create a new folder at the root of this directory named ``env``, and then create a new virtual environment within that folder using [venv](https://docs.python.org/3/library/venv.html#module-venv) with the command ``python3 -m venv ./env``
+Create a new folder at the root of this directory named ``env``, and then create a new virtual environment within that folder using [venv](https://docs.python.org/3/library/venv.html#module-venv) with the command ``python -m venv ./env``

 _**Step 2 - Enter virtual environment:**_